 Here’s a quick overview of the differences between them:

-A Garden Room is similar to a standard extension but it includes exterior walls that are glazed
+A Garden Room is similar to a standard home extension with a solid roof but it includes glazed walls that slide or fold away to provide seamless access to the garden.

 Let’s take a look at the three main roof options for any garden room.

 Polycarbonate is described in the Oxford Dictionary as “a synthetic resin in which the polymer units are linked through carbonate groups, including many moulding materials and films.”
-Polycarbonate roofing is essentially a manufactured product.
-As a roof option it is:
+Polycarbonate roofing is a manufactured product.

-Although it offers some UV protection, maintenance required to keep it looking good, polycarbonate roofing offers no thermal benefits which means the room below is cold in winter and hot in summer, no shade unless fitted with blinds
+However, although it offers some UV protection, polycarbonate roofing requires maintenance to keep it looking good and it offers no thermal benefits.
+These rooms tend to be cold in winter and hot in summer offering no shade unless blinds are fitted to the underside of the roof panels

 Glass has undergone a multitude of changes over the past couple of decades.
-At one point the differences between glass and polycarbonate were very small but now, glass offers a much wider range of options.
-As a roof option it is:
+At one point there was little difference between a glass or a polycarbonate roof but a glazed roof is now a fabulous option that brings tons of natural light into your home.

-Double glazing, triple glazing, colour tinted, full thermal properties to allow lower temperatures in winter to penetrate while pushing away the heat in summer, lightweight, privacy options, can include roof windows for ventilation, clear or translucent for maximum light
+Available as double glazed, triple glazed, clear, translucent and colour tinted, the full thermal properties allow lower temperature sunshine in winter to penetrate while pushing away the heat in summer.

 ***Whether you’re looking for a conservatory, orangery or solid roof garden room, we can help.
 Our in-house architect can work with you to ensure that your conservatory, orangery or solid roof garden room is perfect for your home and your lifestyle.